FRC2713/IDScanner2/README.md

 # IDScanner
 Built way too late at night

-To use this, clone the respositoy to any directory, set up a local Mysql database, and open up Main.java and change the final variables to your values.
+To use this, clone the respositoy to any directory, set up a local Mysql database, open up Main.java, and change the final variables to your values.
 Next step is to set up the database.
 Execute the following sql commands:

 ``CREATE SCHEMA `Members` DEFAULT CHARACTER SET utf8;``